-Best iPhone 8 Cases with a Card Holder in 2019
+Best iPhone 8 Cases with a Cardholder 2022

 Twofer

-If you love folio cases but sometimes wish you could just detach your phone quickly without having to remove the whole case, this is definitely one for you.
-I love being able to quickly and easily pop the phone out of the folio while still having a case on it for those times when I just need my phone.
+If you like folio cases but need to easily detach your phone sometimes, this is one for you.
 Best of all, it's leather and comes in several great colors.

-If you want something a bit more exciting than a simple folio or wallet case, this one may be for you.
-The part that holds your cards and cash actually rotates around to allow you access.
-Whipping this guy out will be sure to turn a few heads at the coffee shop.
+Why you can trust iMore Our expert reviewers spend hours testing and comparing products and services so you can choose the best for you.
+Find out more about how we test.

-There is certainly no shortage of great cases for the iPhone 8 and wallet cases are among the most useful and practical you can get.
-I love leather accessories and Mujjo has been a personal favorite for a long time so I would go with the Mujjo leather wallet case but really any of the ones on this list would be a great choice.
+There is certainly no shortage of great cases for the iPhone 8 and wallet cases are among the most useful and practical.
+We love the Spigen Slim Armor Wallet Case (opens in new tab) for its clever sliding cardholder and sneaky disposition.
+Add in excellent phone protection, and it's an all-around great case for a great price.

+For top-notch quality and convenience, the Dreem 2-in-1 (opens in new tab) has it all, and then there's the ZVEdeng Rotating case (opens in new tab) for affordability and cool factor.
+Really, all of the cases on this list would be considered the best iPhone 8 cases with cardholders with many proving much more affordable than in the past.